 The first thing to do is keep perspective and remember it’s not life or death.
 It’s an interview and nothing more.
 Also, be very aware of how far you have come, see it is a learning curve and then ask how much it will matter in 6 months or 2 years’ time.
 Not much I’d imagine.
 Also take on board that it is one person’s impression and sometimes, you may simply be not right for their environment and, believe me, that can sometimes be a good thing.
 Not every company is as great as it seems.

 However, when an interview doesn’t go to plan, do pause for reflection and maybe a bit of self-analysis too.
 It’s sometimes worth asking yourself how you came across.
 Did you convey your true self and abilities?
 Did you align your salary expectations to the job and market conditions?
 Did you do enough research and ask the right questions?
-Did you have a solid idea of what the company stood for, its heritage and market position, or what the job truly entailed so you could align your experiences to the role?
+Did you have a solid idea of what the company stood for, its heritage and market position?
 Getting the answers to these questions may help you develop your interview skills and help you get better at them.
-It will also help you find a good fit between what a company wants and what you can offer.
-It’s amazing how much the small things can make such a significant difference.

 It can be tempting to dwell on a failed interview a bit too much, if we’re being truthful, there can be something quite cathartic about having a moan.
 I still blame the ref every time Villa lose.
 But it’s important to realise that it’s not going to get you anywhere.
 Your time will be better spent doing something that will change the outcome of your next interview rather than complaining about it.
 Also, let the knock backs drive your determination and make your resolve tougher than ever before.
 You will have learned valuable lessons and through coming unstuck can make you more successful in the long run.